opsdroid/opsdroid/docs/connectors/telegram.md

 Hi FabioRosado
 ```

+If you are using a list of users that can interact with the bot by using the configuration parameter `whitelisted-users`, you might want to set the parameter `reply-unauthorized` to `True` to make opsdroid reply to an unauthorized user, that the user can't interact with the bot.

 ### Groups

 Opsdroid will listen to every message sent to a group, so it's a good idea to set a list of users that can interact with the bot if you are using opsdroid skills that some users shouldn't be able to trigger.

 To set up a list of users that can interact with the bot, you can set the option configuration parameter `whitelisted-users` - you should try to use the user `id` obtained from Telegram response.
-Also, you might want to set the configuration parameter `reply-unauthorized` to `false` so the bot doesn't send a message every time someone says something to the group.
+Also, if you set up the configuration parameter `reply-unauthorized` you might want to set it to `false` so the bot doesn't send a message every time someone says something to the group.

 ### Channels